Macedonian nationalism: Post-independence period

 As part of this policy, statues of Alexander the Great and Philip II of Macedon have been built in several cities across the country.
 In 2011, a massive, 22-meter-tall statue of Alexander the Great (called "Warrior on a horse" because of the dispute with Greece) was inaugurated in Macedonia Square in Skopje, as part of the Skopje 2014 remodelling of the city.
-An even larger statue of Philip II is also constructed at the other end of the square.
+An even larger statue of Philip II was also constructed at the other end of the square.
 A triumphal arch named Porta Macedonia, constructed in the same square, featuring images of historical figures including Alexander the Great, caused the Greek Foreign Ministry to lodge an official complaint to authorities in the Republic of Macedonia.
-Statues of Alexander are also on display in the town squares of Prilep and Štip, while a statue to Philip II of Macedon was recently built in Bitola.
-Additionally, many pieces of public infrastructure, such as airports, highways, and stadiums have been named after ancient historical figures or entities.
+Statues of Alexander are also on display in the town squares of Prilep and Štip, while a statue to Philip II of Macedon was built in Bitola.
+Additionally, many pieces of public infrastructure, such as airports, highways, and stadiums were named after ancient historical figures or entities.
 Skopje's airport was renamed "Alexander the Great Airport" and features antique objects moved from Skopje's archeological museum.
-One of Skopje's main squares has been renamed Pella Square (after Pella, the capital of the ancient kingdom of Macedon), while the main highway to Greece has been renamed to "Alexander of Macedon" and Skopje's largest stadium has been renamed "Philip II Arena".
-These actions are seen as deliberate provocations in neighboring Greece, exacerbating the dispute and further stalling Macedonia's EU and NATO applications.
-In 2008 a visit by Hunza Prince was organized in the Republic of Macedonia.
+One of Skopje's main squares has been renamed Pella Square (after Pella, the capital of the ancient kingdom of Macedon), while the main highway to Greece was renamed to "Alexander of Macedon" and Skopje's largest stadium was renamed "Philip II Arena".
+These actions were seen as deliberate provocations in neighboring Greece, exacerbating the dispute and further stalling Macedonia's EU and NATO applications.
+In 2008, a visit by Hunza Prince was organized in the Republic of Macedonia.
 The Hunza people of Northern Pakistan trace their descent to the army of Alexander the Great.
 The Hunza delegation led by Mir Ghazanfar Ali Khan was welcomed at the Skopje Airport by the country's prime minister Nikola Gruevski, the head of the Macedonian Orthodox Church Archbishop Stephen and the mayor of Skopje, Trifun Kostovski.